dyninst/dyninst/docs/dataflowAPI/public/AbslocInterface.h.rst

     expression.
 If PC appears in this expression, we assume the expression is at address ``addr`` and replace PC with a constant value ``addr``.

-  .. cpp:function:: void convertAll(InstructionAPI::Instruction::Ptr insn, Address addr, \
+  .. cpp:function:: void convertAll(InstructionAPI::Instruction const& insn, Address addr, \
                                     ParseAPI::Function *func, ParseAPI::Block *block, \
                                     std::vector<AbsRegion> &used, std::vector<AbsRegion> &defined)